 - Do any investigators or their immediate family have an ownership or royalty interest in any intellectual property utilized in this protocol? ("Immediate family" means a spouse, dependent children as defined by the IRS, or a domestic partner.)

 Registration: The research must be registered with the UMass Human Research Protection Office (HRPO) prior to application to the Baystate IRB using this registration form.
-The initial IRBNet application to the Baystate IRB will require an electronic signature from the UMass HRPO.
-This will serve as the verification to Baystate that the project has been registered with the UMass HRPO.
+Once registered, the UMass HRPO Director will send an email to the Baystate IRB to verify that the projects has been registered with the UMass HRPO.

 Principal Investigator: A Baystate Principal Investigator must be named on the Baystate IRB application, while the grant or study-wide Principal Investigator may be from either UMass or Baystate.
 UMass researchers registering must hold faculty level position.*